Skip to main content

 What is the National Team Development Program?

-The National Team Development Program (NTDP) is an extended pathway for elite high school players to be a part of the to the U.S. National Team program beyond our current U20, senior, sixes, and indoor teams.
-The NTDP allows USA Lacrosse to build a pipeline of potential athletes to compete in elite competitions, while also creating an opportunity for lacrosse athletes around the country to be exposed to holistic, elite-level training and development; pillars of the National Team brand.
+The National Team Development Program (NTDP) is an extended pathway for elite high school players to experience, train, and develop their talent on the International Stage.
+NTDP allows USA Lacrosse is a pipeline of potential athletes to compete in elite competitions, while also creating an opportunity for lacrosse athletes around the country to be exposed to holistic, elite-level training and development; pillars of the National Team brand.

 Is this a replacement for the national team tryouts?